What is a Clinical Will, and do I need one?

 As well as the information your Clinical Will contains, you also need to consider who will make sure your instructions are carried out, and how.
 Planning this will be your responsibility, therefore you should make sure you:

-• Ask someone who knows you personally, to act as your Next of Kin or Clinical Will ‘Initiator’.
+• Ask someone who knows you personally to act as your Next of Kin or Clinical Will ‘Initiator’.
 They will be responsible for contacting your Clinical Trustee if you fall ill or die suddenly and will likely be a family member, friend or neighbour you know well.
 You might want to ask more than one person to act as your Next of Kin or Initiator as this will make it more likely that your Clinical Trustee is contacted as soon as possible if need be.

 • Ask someone appropriate to act as your Clinical Trustee.
 They will be responsible for carrying out the instructions in your Clinical Will.
 As outlined above, a Clinical Trustee needs to be someone with the relevant clinical experience to act on your behalf within the limits of client confidentiality.
 Therefore, Clinical Trustees are usually other practitioners, such as a colleague or supervisor, most likely working in the same modality or therapeutic approach as you.
 Sometimes, Clinical Trustees agree to act for each other in a mutual ‘Co-Trustee’ arrangement.
 Again, you might want to ask more than one person to act as your Clinical Trustee as this will make it more likely that your instructions are carried out as intended - some organisations, like the BPC, formally require you to nominate two Clinical Trustees.